Books and podcasts ultimate guide blog cover image. Helen's book shelf with plants, headphones and a lego unicorn!

 Host: Ray Dodd

 I know what you’re thinking – a podcast about money… BORING!
 Well, you’re wrong.
 This podcast is a mix of pep talks and interviews and Ray has transformed my approach to making money.
-Do NOT listen to this podcast if you think making money isn’t impacted by the white-male dominated capitalist system.
-DO listen if you think that system is broken and stops many people from being able to make money.
+Do NOT listen to this podcast if you think making money isn’t impacted by the white-male-dominated capitalist system.
+DO listen if you think that the system is broken and stops many people from being able to make money.

 Unashamed